Overview

 Please see What is Immune System Balancing? for more information.

 HPN has been reported to be useful for treating Fibromyalgia [Snook].
-Dr. Weyrich has been trained in the use of Neuro-Gen High Performance Neuromodulation system by it's inventor, Corey Snook.
+Dr. Weyrich has been trained to use Neuro-Gen High-Performance Neuromodulation system by it's inventor, Corey Snook.
 However, Dr. Weyrich has not treated any cases of Fibromyalgia with this technique.

 Neurofeedback